eloff/riverdb/README.md

 ## Consulting

-If you want help building apps for PostgreSQL using River DB contact us at: info[at]riverdb.com.
+If you want help building apps for PostgreSQL using River DB contact us at: dan [dot] eloff at gmail.com.
 Nobody knows the platform better.

 ## License

 River DB is source-visible, not OSI open-source.
 See our [Modified PolyForm Shield License](LICENSE.md).

-Your freedoms are similar, but you can't use our software to compete with us.
+Your freedoms are similar, with the exception that you can't use our own software to compete with us.

 We welcome contributions, bug reports, and bug fixes!